"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Results

+\paragraph{Human Annotation} To verify ad hominem trends from the automatic evaluation, we randomly select 100 samples from each \textit{[reduction technique, topic]} pair for additional human annotation.

+\paragraph{General Trends} Classifier and human evaluations for techniques to reduce ad hominems are in Figure~\ref{fig:cd-classifier-results}, and examples of generated responses are in Table~\ref{tab:cd-results}.
+The classifier-labeled results allow us to evaluate 14.5K samples across all topics per response source, and the human-labeled results allow us to more accurately evaluate a smaller set of samples.
+Overall, the trends for classifier and human evaluations are similar, and the evaluations suggest that all ad hominem reduction techniques are effective compared to the original DialoGPT.
+Furthermore, \textsc{SalienSimTop-$k$} is more effective than the other individual techniques, and combining fine-tuning and \textsc{SalienSimTop-$k$} has promise for further reducing the amount of generated ad hominems.

-Our best constrained decoding results are in Figure~\ref{fig:cd-results} as the \textsc{SalienSemTop-$k$} bars.
-This technique results in lower rates of ad hominem responses across all four topics, as evaluated by our ad hominem classifier.
-By limiting the number of times we backtrack to previous time steps, we also ensure that \textsc{SalienSimTop-$k$} is not significantly slower compared to the original top-$k$ sampling algorithm.
-Additionally, since ad hominems are less common than non-ad hominems, the algorithm is able to proceed with the first sampled candidate token in most time steps.
+For \textsc{SalienSimTop-$k$}, limiting the number of times we backtrack to previous time steps ensures that the algorithm is not significantly slower compared to the original top-$k$ sampling algorithm.
+Empirically, we find that using \textsc{SalienSimTop-$k$} with a backtracking limit of 5 on the original DialoGPT results in 13\% of the decoding operations being ``non-forward'' operations, where the set of decoding operations are: a) choosing the current token and moving \emph{forward} to the next timestep, b) looking for an \emph{alternate} token at the same timestep, or c) moving \emph{backward} to a previous timestep.
+When applying constrained decoding to DialoGPT fine-tuned on \textsf{WFH}, 10\% of the operations are non-forward operations.
+Since ad hominems are less common than non-ad hominems, the algorithm is able to proceed with the first sampled candidate token in most time steps.
+Additionally, models or topics that are inclined to generate more ad hominems incur more non-forward operations.